 - i.
-Executes charter agreements that clearly: - a) State the rights and responsibilities of the school and the authorizer; - State and respect the autonomies to which schools are entitled-based on statute, waiver, or authorizer policy-including those relating to the school's authority over educational programming, staffing, budgeting, and scheduling; - Define performance standards, criteria, and conditions for renewal, intervention, revocation, and non-renewal, while establishing the consequences for meeting or not meeting standards or conditions; - d) State the statutory, regulatory, and procedural terms and conditions for the school's operation; - e) State reasonable pre-opening requirements or conditions for new schools to ensure that they meet all health, safety, and other legal requirements prior to opening and are prepared to open smoothly; - f) State the responsibility and commitment of the school to adhere to essential public-education obligations, including admitting and serving all eligible students so long as space is available, and not expelling or counseling out students except pursuant to a legal discipline policy approved by the authorizer; and - g) State the responsibilities of the school and the authorizer in the event of school closures. - ii.
-Ensures that any fee-based services that the authorizer provides are set forth in a services agreement that respects charter school autonomy and treats the charter school equitably compared to district schools, if applicable; and ensures that purchasing such services is explicitly not a condition of charter approval, continuation, or renewal.
+Grants charter agreements for an initial term of ten operating years with the authorizer conducting a high-stakes review every five years and producing annual performance reports. - ii.
+Explicitly defines material and non-material terms of the charter agreement. - iii.
+Allows-and requires charter agreement amendments for-occasional material changes to a school's plans, but does not require a formal amendment process for modifications to non-material terms of the charter agreement. - iv.
+Executes charter agreements that clearly: - a) State the rights and responsibilities of the school and the authorizer; - State and respect the autonomies to which schools are entitled-based on statute, waiver, or authorizer policy-including those relating to the school's authority over educational programming, staffing, budgeting, and scheduling; - c) Define performance standards, criteria, and conditions for renewal, intervention, revocation, and non-renewal, while establishing the consequences for meeting or not meeting standards or conditions; - d) State the statutory, regulatory, and procedural terms and conditions for the school's operation; - e) State reasonable pre-opening requirements or conditions for new schools to ensure that they meet all health, safety, and other legal requirements prior to opening and are prepared to open smoothly;

+- f) State the responsibility and commitment of the school to adhere to essential public-education obligations, including admitting and serving all eligible students so long as space is available, and not expelling or counseling out students except pursuant to a legal discipline policy; and - g) State the responsibilities of the school and the authorizer in the event of school closures. - v.
+Ensures that purchasing any fee-based services that the authorizer provides is explicitly not a condition of charter approval, continuation, or renewal. - vi.
+For any fee-based services that the authorizer provides, the authorizer develops a separate services agreement that respects charter school autonomy and treats the charter school equitably compared to district schools, if applicable.